 - Keep your costs predictable: Ringlyn's WhiteLabel plan is a flat $2,497/month for unlimited sub-accounts — so every client you add past break-even is mostly profit.

-Run the unit economics: at a flat $2,497/month platform cost, you break even around 9 clients at $297 each.
-At 20 clients you're past 50% margin; at 50 clients you're north of 80%.
+Run the unit economics: at a flat $2,497/month platform cost, you break even around 9–10 clients at $500 each.
+At 20 clients you're past 75% margin; at 50 clients you're near 90%.
 Because your platform cost is fixed and your revenue scales linearly, every new client makes the business more profitable — the defining advantage of a software-distribution business over a labor-based one.
+These figures are illustrative; your actual results depend on your pricing, niche, and retention.

 The first 10 clients are the hardest and the most important — they fund the business and produce the proof you need to scale.
-Use the channels where trust already exists and the demo does the selling:
+The strategy is simple: use channels where trust already exists, and let a live demo do the heavy lifting.
+Below are the four plays that consistently land early clients.

 - Let the demo close: Nothing sells AI voice like hearing it.
 Have prospects call your live demo agent during the meeting — it's more persuasive than any slide deck.